AnnaKarapetyan/Image-Classification-With-and-Without-NN/README.md

-# CIFAR-10 Image Classification Project
+# Image-Classification-With-and-Without-NN(CIFAR-10)

 In this project, I tried different methods to classify images from the CIFAR-10 dataset.
 The dataset has 60,000 color images in 10 different classes like airplanes, cars, birds, cats, and more.
-Each image is small (32x32 pixels), and there are 6,000 images for each class.
-I used both classic machine learning methods and deep learning to compare results.
+Each image is small (32x32 pixels), and there are 6,000 images for each class.Both classic machine learning methods and deep learning are used to compare results.

 ### Models and Accuracy:

-* HOG + PCA + SVC → **62%**
 * HOG + PCA + SGD → **47%**
 * HOG + Color Histogram + PCA + XGBoost → **60%**
+* HOG + PCA + SVC → **62%**
 * Data Augmentation + CNN → **81%**

 ---

-## Overview of Techniques
+## Overview

 ### Overview of HOG and PCA